vbaconnet-ledger/developer-portal/_docs/NA/u_quickstart.md

 Remember that you can download the [app-boilerplate](https://github.com/LedgerHQ/app-boilerplate.git) to get inspired.

 <!-- Not much documentation has been written yet (work in progress!) regarding the exact steps to follow to write apps.
 However, very good codebases are available for you to learn from.-->
-You can also learn from very good codebases, such as:

--   The [app-sia](https://github.com/LedgerHQ/app-sia.git) and [solana](https://github.com/LedgerHQ/app-solana) are also a thoroughly documented app written by the community.
+The [app-sia](https://github.com/LedgerHQ/app-sia.git) and [solana](https://github.com/LedgerHQ/app-solana) are also a thoroughly documented app written by the community.
 If you wish to study a fully-fledged app, this is the one for you!